cbeier-studio/Xolmis/docs/search-and-filtering-data.md

 ### Syllabic search

 If you only remember fragments of a word or are unsure of the spelling, use the connector `+` (plus) to combine syllables.

+!!! example
-Example: `abro+pus` will return all taxa containing "Abroscopus".
+    `abro+pus` will return all taxa containing "Abroscopus".

 ## Filtering data